marimo-team/mkdocs-marimo/docs/getting-started/quick-start.md

 # Quick Start

-This guide will help you get started with using marimo inside MkDocs quickly.
-We'll cover the basics of writing interactive Python code in your documentation.
+This guide will help you get started with using marimo inside MkDocs.
+There are two main ways to use marimo in your documentation:

+1. **Inline Code**: Write Python code directly in your Markdown files using marimo islands
+2. **Playground Embed**: Embed full marimo notebooks using the marimo playground

 ## Prerequisites